Skip to main content

 Course Requirements

-Normally, Human Evolutionary Biology PhD students will take at least eight four-credit courses in human evolutionary biology and related areas during their first two years in residence.
+Normally, PhD students in human evolutionary biology will take at least eight four-credit courses in human evolutionary biology and related areas during their first two years in residence.
 These will include the HEB graduate proseminar and one course in each of four identified primary areas: human evolution, genetics, physiology, and behavior and culture.
 One of the four area requirement courses would include the student's primary research area.
 Each student’s program of study must receive the approval of their advisors.

 Students must maintain an overall grade average of B.